 Over the course of the next 4km the trail gradually climbs.
 From Gordonvale the trail returns to the marsh plains, crossing many small creeks and sections of heavy mud.
 As you make your way along the lower sections of Denisons Ranges, Reeds Peak, directly above our destination, can be viewed out to the west.

 The final section of the hike, a few hours from Gordonvale, is by far the most strenuous of the trail.
 Following the ridgelines of Denisons Range, the trail climbs 400m over only a few kilometres, and many fake apexes are encountered.
 As you climb however, brilliant views back towards Gordon Range highlight the intricate system of waterways within the Vale of Rasselas.
 The last ridge is by far the steepest, and most walkers will be quite exhausted having reached this point.
 As you ascend the final ridge shrouding Lake Rhona, you are hit by the peculiar beauty of your surroundings.
 It’s a surreal place.
 The juxtaposition of towering coarse cliffs and the timid inviting waters of the lake is enough to leave most hikers awestruck.
 From here the lake is easily skirted to the campgrounds, positioned over the dunes from the beach.
 There is a toilet available in the dunes towards the start of the beach.

 The total day’s walking distance is 14km and should take between 5 and 8 hours.
 Returning to the trailhead along the same route is 1 or 2 hours quicker thanks to the downhill incline.

 Map for illustrative purposes only.
 Basemap supplied by Land Information System Tasmania

 Hazards and Warnings

 As with all wilderness walks in Tasmania, weather can change dramatically and quickly.
 Similarly, the water levels in the Gordon River can rise significantly after heavy rain.
-Walkers must be conscience of this and pack appropriate clothing and provisions in case of emergencies.
+Walkers must be aware of this and pack appropriate clothing and provisions in case of emergencies.
 Temperatures can drop dramatically with little warning.

 Winds can also get up to incredible speeds on the ridges above Lake Rhona, be sure to take care when approaching cliff edges.